CleanroomMC/cleanroom-website/docs/groovy-script/mods/essentialcraft/magician_table.md

 A 5-slot processing machine using MRU.
 Can be upgraded with various plates to increase its speed.

 :::::::::: details Warning {open id="warning"}
 Certain OreDict entries might give unexpected results when used in the Magician Table as inputs.
-Known entries include: ingotGold, gemEnderPearl
+Known entries include: ingotGold, gemEnderPearl.
 ::::::::::

 ## Identifier